 - Hot coffee – The coffee complements the cocoa flavor and the hot blooms the cocoa and tenderizes the cake.

-- Corn syrup – Adds gloss to the marshmallow.
+- Corn syrup – Adds gloss to the marshmallow and the ganache.

-- Cream of tartar – Helps stabilize the egg white so it beats to stiff peaks.
+- Cream of tartar – Also for the marshmallow.
+This helps stabilize the egg white so it beats to stiff peaks.

 - Chocolate – I’m learning to appreciate chocolate baking bars because they melt smoothly and don’t have extra ingredients.
 However, if all you have are chocolate chips, use them!

-- Heavy cream – I can only recommend cream to make the ganache thick and creamy.
+- Heavy cream – The cream will make the ganache thick and silky.
+You can try full-fat milk, it just won’t be as thick.

 - Watch the cake – Baking a sheet cake does not take as long as baking in a cake pan.
-The cake is thinner, therefore will bake faster.
-The cake is done once it is springy to the touch, starts to pull away from the pan.
+The cake is thinner and, therefore will bake faster.
+The cake is done once it is springy to the touch and starts to pull away from the pan.
 Of course, you can test it with a toothpick inserted in the middle and it comes out mostly clean.

 - Use a digital thermometer – To make the marshmallow and heat to a temperature to make the egg white safe to consume (160F degrees).
 I highly recommend one as a staple in your kitchen if you bake often.

-- Cooling rack + baking sheet – When you are ready to coat the cakes with chocolate, set the cooling rack in a baking sheet with sides.
-This allows the chocolate to drip all the way down the cakes and the baking sheet catches the drips.
+- Cooling rack + baking sheet – When you are ready to coat the cakes with chocolate, set the cooling rack on a baking sheet with sides.
+This allows the chocolate to drip down the cakes and the baking sheet catches the drips.

 - Refrigerate the finished cakes – To allow the ganache to set and harden.